 What is Project Nagrik?

-Project Nagrik examines how citizens in India actually experience welfare delivery in practice.
-The project focuses on the gap between formal policy design and the lived process through which households access schemes, documentation, and assistance.
-Rather than studying welfare systems only through policy documents or digital platforms, the project investigates the everyday pathways citizens navigate when attempting to access benefits.
+Project Nagrik examines how citizens in India encounter welfare delivery in practice.
+It focuses on the gap between formal policy design and the lived process through which households seek schemes, documentation, and assistance.
+Rather than approaching welfare systems only through policy documents or digital platforms, the project centers the everyday pathways people navigate when trying to access benefits.

 “You need a contact to get your ration card.”